panopset/pan/docs/build.md

 Make whatever adjustments are needed, for newer Macintosh systems.

-# Microsoft Windows x86 64 bit
+# Microsoft Windows

+Build application for Windows:

     ./baw.cmd

-Make whatever adjustments are needed, for other Windows platforms.

 The remaining setup, publish, deploy, and verify pages are for those who wish to mirror panopset.com.